f4exb/sdrdaemon/README.md

 The Osmocom RTL-SDR library must be installed before you can build SDRdaemon.
 See http://sdr.osmocom.org/trac/wiki/rtl-sdr for more information.
 SDRdaemon has been tested successfully with RTL-SDR 0.5.3.
 Normally your distribution should provide the appropriate librtlsdr package.
 If you go with your own installation of librtlsdr you have to specify the include path and library path.
-For example if you installed it in `/opt/install/librtlsdr` you have to add `-DRTLSDR_INCLUDE_DIR=/opt/install/librtlsdr/include -DRTLSDR_LIBRARY=/opt/install/librtlsdr/lib/librtlsdr.a` to the cmake options
+For example if you installed it in `-DLIBRTLSDR_LIBRARIES=/opt/install/librtlsdr/lib/librtlsdr.so -DLIBRTLSDR_INCLUDE_DIR=/opt/install/librtlsdr/include` to the cmake options

 To install the library from a Debian/Ubuntu installation just do: